 - 1. Fill out this form and submit at least two weeks prior to professional development (PD) event or dues deadline. - 2.
-Email/attach PD opportunity details: - Detailed information on how the program will pay for the cost (i.e. contact information, link, or website information).
+Email/attach PD opportunity details: - Detailed information on how the program will pay for the cost (i.e., contact information, link, or website information).
 Students seeking PD funding approval are not to pay for the event/fee before receiving approval. - Short description of PD opportunity and how it will enhance your development - 3.
 Email form to Program Specialist, Chelsea Melton at psychma@uw.edu. - 4.
 Students will receive approval/denial within one week after the receipt of the request.
 Once approval is granted, the student may pay and receive reimbursement up to \$50.

-Full Name: UW SI D:
+Full Name: UW SID:

-Check the box if you are you a foreign national (ie: if are you not a naturalized citizen of
+Check the box if you if you are not a naturalized citizen of the United States.

-the United States).

 Check the box if you are an active UW employee.

-If you are an active UW employe ee, what is your emplo yee ID number?
+If you are an active UW employee, what is your employee ID number?

-Your employee ID number is a 9-digit number starting with 8.
+Your employee ID number is a 9-digit number startin g with 8.
 It can be found on your employee Husky

-Card or by logging in to Workday and going to Personal Information > About Me and looking under Job
+Card or by logging in to Workday and d going to Perso nal Information > About Me and looking under Job

 Details.

 UW Email:

 Permanent Home Address:

 STREET: UNIT #:

-Сіту: STATE: ZIP:
+CITY: STATE: ZIP: